Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Coefficient of Determination $R^2$}

 The coefficient of determination $R^2$ measures how much variability in data is accounted for by a model for the data.
-In smart metering, the model is a linear regression fitted to obfuscated load transitions $dp(t)$, resulting in predicted values $\hat{d}p(t)$~\citep{kalogridis_privacy_2010}.
+In smart metering, for example, the data is the obfuscated time series of differences in load measurements $\vec{T}_{Y}$ (with $\overbar{\vec{T}_Y}$ indicating the mean value), and the model is a linear regression fitted to these obfuscated load transitions, resulting in predicted values $\vec{T}_X$~\cite{kalogridis_privacy_2010}.
 The coefficient of determination compares the error sum of squares $SS_E$ and the regression sum of squares $SS_R$.